30+ Successful PWA Examples for Your Inspiration

 After launching the PWA, they started offering features like read articles offline, quick loading of pages, and instant updates on content.

-Nau (means new) is a Swiss news portal that initiated its journey in 2007 by displaying news in public transport for various passengers daily.
+Nau (means new) is a Swiss news portal that initiated its journey in 2007 by displaying news on public transport.
 Initially, they released a website.

 Later, they made a transition to a progressive web app to reach a broader audience.

-Infobae is an Argentina-based news website that was created in 2002.
+Infobae is an Argentina-based news website created in 2002.
 To provide a better experience to users who access their site on mobile, they decided to switch over to PWA in 2017.

 The Infobae progressive web app offers quick loading, better visuals, and quick navigation.